Defining Your Online Grocery Strategy in the New World of Grocery Retail

 - Set your own pricing policies around price parity between online and in-store fulfillment fee structure, in a way that best suits your online grocery strategy.

 This is one of the many benefits of controlling your grocery eCommerce pricing strategy.

 - Choose from flexible fulfillment options to increase efficiency and online order capacity.
-Use the method that meets your unique business needs – whether that’s single order picking, multi-order zone and wave picking, geolocation targeting and real-time customer communications for faster order handoff, or delivery provider integrations with all the major online grocery marketplaces.
+Use the method that meets your unique business needs – whether that’s single order picking, multi-order zone, wave picking, geolocation targeting, and real-time customer communications for faster order handoff, or delivery provider integrations with all the major online grocery marketplaces.